gaehlerm/SoftwareEngineering/README.md

 ### Delegating class

 The delegating class is a mixture of the struct and the function class.
 It contains private variables and public functions.
-Calls to one of these functions are all delegated to one of the objects.
+Calls to one of these functions are all delegated to one of the member variables.
 It’s like a car.
 Setting the temperature will just pass the corresponding command to the AC.
 Any other part of the car doesn’t have to know anything about the temperature or its control at all.

 ```py
 class Car: